 - Two Recommendation Forms.
 Select at least two people to complete Recommendation Forms on your behalf.
 Recommendation Forms should be sent directly to the Admissions Office by individuals who can comment on your qualifications for the program.
 If you have experience with children and/or in a school, be sure that one of your recommendations describes your skills in that context.
 Additional Recommendation Forms may enhance the quality of your application.

 - Regarding required exams, a minimal standard for admissions is documented evidence of having registered for, taken or passed the CBEST (or CSET Writing Skills exam, sub-test 4) and the Multiple Subject CSET exams.
 Applicants who meet all requirements for admission to the program are fully admitted.
 Applicants who have taken but not passed CBEST may be provisionally admitted which allows them to enroll in all program coursework while they are preparing for and retaking the examination.
-Provisionally admitted candidates who pass the CBEST in their first quarter (and who complete all other provisions of their acceptance) are fully admitted and continue in the program.
+Provisionally admitted candidates who pass the CBEST in their first quarter and the Multiple Subject CSET exams by the end of their third quarter (and who complete all other provisions of their acceptance) are fully admitted and continue in the program.
 Candidates are required to have passed the CBEST exam by the beginning of their second quarter.
 On a case by case basis candidates who have not passed the CBEST are provided with support through the writing and/or math center and other individualized support services.
 Petitions to extend a provisional admit may be submitted and reviewed by the chair.
 CBEST and CSET preparation books are available in the Department and may be checked out.
 Candidates are responsible for providing passing score information to the credential analyst.

 Please submit all materials to: Admissions Office, 400 Corporate Pointe, Culver City, CA 90230.

 All application materials submitted become part of an applicant’s file and cannot be returned.